Harry Styles cancels Copenhagen show following fatal shopping centre shooting - NewsBreak

 Harry Styles cancels Copenhagen show following fatal shopping centre shooting

-Harry Styles has cancelled a concert in Copenhagen following a fatal shooting at a nearby shopping centre.
+Harry Styles has cancelled a concert in Copenhagen following a fatal shooting at a nearby shopping centre, the PA news agency understands.

 The former One Direction star, 28, was due to take to the stage at the Royal Arena venue on Sunday night as part of his highly anticipated Love On Tour shows.

-However, on Sunday afternoon Danish police responded to a shooting at the Field’s shopping centre less than a mile from the arena, which is situated on the southern outskirts of the city.
+On Sunday afternoon, Danish police responded to a shooting at the Field’s shopping centre less than a mile from the arena, which is situated on the southern outskirts of the city.

 Police confirmed several people were killed with others injured, while a 22-year-old Danish man has been arrested after being detained near the site.